steinwurf/dummynet/README.rst

       :target: https://github.com/steinwurf/dummynet-python/actions/workflows/pip.yml

-dummynet-python is a tool for working with dummy-networks in python on Linux machines.
+dummynet is a tool for working with dummy-networks in python on Linux machines.
 By dummy-networks we refer to setups with network namespaces, virtual ethernets, etc.